mfleos/regandola/source/pocs/readme.md

-This folder will contain the proff of concept exercises/examples that are developed for the completion of the project.
+This folder will contain the proof of concept exercises/examples that are developed for the completion of the project.